dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 It is a compile-time error to:

-*   Extend a class marked `interface` or `final` outside of the library where it is declared.
+*   Extend a class marked `interface`, `final` or `sealed` outside of the library where it is declared.

-*   Implement a class or mixin marked `base` or `final` outside of the library where it is declared.
+*   Implement the interface of a class or mixin marked `base`, `final` or `sealed` outside of the library where it is declared.

-*   Mix in a mixin marked `interface` or `final` outside of the library where it is declared.
+*   Mix in a mixin or mixin class marked `interface`, `final` or `sealed` outside of the library where it is declared.

-*   Extend a class marked `base` outside of the library where it is declared unless the extending class is marked `base` or `final`. *This ensures that a subtype can't escape the `base` restriction of its supertype by offering its _own_ interface that could then be implemented without inheriting the concrete implementation from the supertype.*
+*   Extend a class marked `base` outside of the library where it is declared unless the extending class is marked `base` or `final`. *This ensures that a subtype can't escape the `base` restriction of its supertype by offering its _own_ interface that could then be implemented without inheriting the concrete implementation from the supertype.* <!-- Needs to account for `sealed` -->

 *   Mix in a mixin or mixin class marked `base` outside of the library where it is declared unless the class mixing it in is marked `base` or `final`. *As with the previous rule, ensures you can't get a backdoor interface on a mixin that doesn't want to expose one.*

+*   Apply `mixin` to a class whose superclass is not `Object` or that declares a _non-trivial generative constructor_.
+    *Such a class can have an `extends` clause of the form `extends Object`, or no `extends` clause.
+It cannot have any `with` clause.*

+    A _trivial generative constructor_ is a non-redirecting generative constructor which has

+    *   an empty parameter list,
+    *   no initializer list (no `: ...`),
+    *   no constructor body (only `;`),
+    *   and is not marker `external`.

+    Any other generative constructor is non-trivial.
+    A trivial generative constructor may be `const` and may be a named constructor.

+    *Declaring a trivial generative constructor allows the class to be used as both a mixin and as a superclass, even if it also declares other factory constructors which suppress the default constructor.*

+*   Mix in a class not marked `mixin` which has a superclass other than `Object`.

+*   Mix in a class not marked `mixin` declared in a library with a language version including this feature, if the mixin application is not in the same library, or if the class has any non-trivial generative constructor.

-*   Mix in a class not marked `mixin` outside of the library where it is declared, unless the class declaration being used as a mixin is in a library whose language version is older than the version this feature ships in.
+*   Mix in a class not marked `mixin` from a library with a language version older than the version this feature ships in, if the class declares any generative constructor.

-*   Apply `mixin` to a class whose superclass is not `Object` or that declares a generative constructor. *A `mixin class` states that you intend the class to be mixed in, which is inconsistent with defining a class that can't be used as a mixin.
-Note that this means that `mixin` on a class becomes a helpful reminder to ensure that you don't inadvertently break your class's ability to be used as a mixin.*

-*   Mix in a class whose superclass is not `Object` or that declares a generative constructor. *Because of the previous rule, this rule only comes into play when you use a class not marked `mixin` as a mixin within the library where it's declared.
-When you do that, the existing restriction still applies that the class being used as a mixin must be valid to do so.*

 A typedef can't be used to subvert these restrictions.
-When extending, implementing, or mixing in a typedef, we look at the library where class or mixin the typedef resolves to is defined to determine if the behavior is allowed. *Note that the library where the _typedef_ is defined does not come into play.*
+When extending, implementing, or mixing in a typedef, we look at the library where class or mixin the typedef resolves to is defined to determine if the behavior is allowed. *Note that the library where the _typedef_ is defined does not come into play.
+Typedefs cannot be marked with any of the new modifiers.*

 ### `@reopen` lint